-In 1981, I was affected by a cerebral haemorrhage believed to have arisen from a combination of over-exercise in sports, puberty and a supposed narrowing of a blood vessel in the brain.
+In 1981, I was affected by a stroke believed to have arisen from a combination of over-exercise in sports, puberty and a supposed narrowing of a blood vessel in the brain.
 When I woke up after 10 days in a coma, I found myself paralyzed in my left side.
 I remember my first thought was, "What about the upcoming training camp?"
 But pretty soon I had to realize that my life with competition swimming was irrevocably over.
 It was difficult because I had spent all my time swimming and all my friends were from the swimming club.
 In fact, everything in my life was turned upside down, but fortunately I could continue my school in the same class, even though I spent 8th grade at home.
-A year later, I was affected by epilepsy due to surgery after the cerebral haemorrhage.
-At that time (1981), brain surgery was not as developed, so doctors had saved my life first, but gave me many problems as a result.
-As a teenager and young man, the remains of the paralysis and epilepsy were something I struggled to hide from the outside world to get a relatively normal youth life.
-It also went well, I had a great youth without being much affected by the epilepsy.
-In reality, there were few problems with my balance on the left leg and the fingers of my left hand that teased me, but what can look like small problems when one is adult may be major problems as a teenager.
+A year later, I was affected by epilepsy due to surgery after the stroke.
+Afterwards there were few problems with my balance on the left leg and the fingers of my left hand that teased me, but what can look like small problems when one is adult may be major problems as a teenager.
 So I tried with all my will and power to hide any deviations that my misfortune had cost me.
-Not until I was 30 years old, the epilepsy became a serious problem while I was completing my studies as a teacher, and that is a problem I have been struggling with since then and which has cost me countless accidents.
-It became involuntarily an important part of being me and is undoubtedly an important part of my visual expression, as I just express myself as I am.

 The beginning - Oil on paper 58 x 42 cm.
 1989